devops329/devops/instruction/security/security.md

 🔑 **Key points**

-- Security is a critical skill for any software engineer.
+- Security is a foundational skill for every software engineer.
-- There are many aspects of security that you should be familiar with.
+- Modern software development requires familiarity with many different aspects of security.

 ---

-Now that you are preparing to deploy your application with a cloud service provider, it is important that we take a moment to discuss security.
-Security should be a foundational piece of your application design.
-An application that is not secure is an application that will eventually do more harm than good.
-It doesn't matter that your application provides hours of entertainment, increases your customer's financial wealth, or obtains world peace if it eventually leads to compromised credentials, the loss of personal information, or monetary theft.
+Now that you are preparing to deploy your application with a cloud service provider, it is vital to discuss security.
+Security should be a foundational piece of your application design, not an afterthought.
+An application that is not secure will eventually do more harm than good.
+It matters little if your application provides hours of entertainment, increases your customers' financial wealth, or promotes world peace if it eventually leads to compromised credentials, the loss of personal information, or monetary theft.

-You should seriously consider that God has given you talents that are meant to do eternal good.
-That includes watching out for those who have been entrusted to your care.
-Providing for their security is an important part of the responsibility.
+Consider that God has given you talents meant to do eternal good.
+This includes watching out for those who have been entrusted to your care.
+Providing for their security is an important part of that responsibility.

-## Security minded development
+## Security-minded development

-There are four major themes that you should consider when building a secure application.
+There are four major themes you should consider when building a secure application:

 1. **Education**: Become familiar with common and current attacks.
-Know industry best practices.
-Help educate all the members of your team.
+Learn industry best practices and help educate all members of your team.
 1. **Prevention**: Instrument your code to reduce the attack surface area, secure credentials, encrypt data, authorize access, harden configurations, validate dependencies, and prevent injections.
 1. **Detection**: Log usage, track metrics, and alert on anomalies.
 1. **Remediation**: Deploy corrections quickly, notify impacted customers, report penetrations, and share attack vectors and vulnerabilities.

-The important thing is that you are constantly including these themes in your design discussion and implementing them in your architectures.
-Hopefully you will see these themes repeatedly occurring throughout this course.
+The goal is to constantly include these themes in your design discussions and implement them in your architectures.
+You will see these themes recurring throughout this course.

-In order to make the concept of security more concrete, let's go ahead and review some specific topics.
+To make the concept of security more concrete, let's review some specific topics.

 ### Layers

-No system is completely immune to a persistent, dedicated, well funded team of attackers.
-The best you can do is hope to stay ahead of them as you play a game of cat and mouse.
-One proven technique for staying ahead of your opponent is to create layers to your security.
-For example, consider the credentials stored in your database.
+No system is completely immune to a persistent, dedicated, and well-funded team of attackers.
+The best you can do is stay ahead of them in a constant game of cat and mouse.
+A proven technique for staying ahead of your opponent is to create **layers** of security (often called "Defense in Depth").
+For example, consider the credentials stored in your database:

-1. Passwords are hashed using properly configured, modern cryptographic algorithms, and flavored with salt and pepper.
+1. Passwords are hashed using properly configured, modern cryptographic algorithms, flavored with salt and pepper.
-1. The database files are encrypted.
+1. The database files themselves are encrypted at rest.
-1. The database is immutably backed up hourly to an encrypted location that is only accessible for restoration purposes.
+1. The database is immutably backed up hourly to an encrypted location accessible only for restoration.
-1. Only port 3306 is open to network requests.
+1. Only the specific port required (e.g., 3306) is open to network requests.
-1. The database server is on a private network.
+1. The database server resides on a private network.
 1. Only authorized devices can access the server over the network.
-1. Authorized devices can only make requests using an encrypted protocol.
+1. Authorized devices can only make requests using an encrypted protocol (TLS).
-1. The authorized devices' credentials are rotated hourly.
+1. The authorized devices' credentials are rotated frequently.
-1. The types of SQL query that the device can make are restricted and can only return the amount of data that is required for their role.
+1. The types of SQL queries a device can make are restricted to the minimum data required for its role.
-1. All authentication and query requests to the database are immutably logged.
-Anomalies trigger an alert.
+1. All authentication and query requests are immutably logged, and anomalies trigger alerts.
-1. Database metrics are immutably tracked.
-Anomalies trigger an alert.
+1. Database metrics are immutably tracked, and anomalies trigger alerts.
-1. A honeypot database exists on the network with similar protections, but will immediately trigger an alert for any unexpected requests.
+1. A "honeypot" database exists on the network with similar protections to trigger an immediate alert upon any unexpected request.

 Are all these layers enough to stop an attacker?
-Probably not, but it will probably slow them down enough for you to notice the intrusion and take direct action.
+Perhaps not, but they will slow them down enough for you to notice the intrusion and take direct action.

 ![Security onion](securityOnion.png)

 ### Encryption

 Public networks are insecure by definition; you should never send unencrypted data across them.
-Even internal private networks should be considered suspicious since they can be penetrated.
-If you are sending unencrypted data across any network it can be a rich source that allows an attacker to grab passwords and other credentials.
+Even internal private networks should be considered suspicious, as they can be penetrated.
+Sending unencrypted data across any network provides a rich source for attackers to grab passwords and other credentials.

-The same is true for data that is stored on disk, or in other words, at rest.
-Once an attacker penetrates the operating system's security, unencrypted files on disk become a treasure trove of information.
-High value targets include log files, password files, configuration files, and command histories.
-It is best if each file has its own encryption and that the entire storage device is encrypted.
+The same applies to data stored on disk, known as **data at rest**.
+Once an attacker penetrates an operating system's security, unencrypted files on disk become a treasure trove of information.
+High-value targets include log files, password files, configuration files, and command histories.
+Ideally, each sensitive file should have its own encryption, and the entire storage device should be encrypted.

 ### Network security

-Beyond encrypting the data that is transmitted over the network, you want to take advantage of the protections provided by web application firewalls, load balancers, private networks, firewalls (called security groups in AWS), and network access control lists (ACLs).
-These protections create perimeter barriers that help to keep out, or slow down an attack.
-The goal is to reduce the surface area of the attack to the smallest possible.
+Beyond encrypting data in transit, you should take advantage of protections provided by web application firewalls (WAFs), load balancers, private networks, firewalls (called **Security Groups** in AWS), and network access control lists (ACLs).
+These protections create perimeter barriers that help keep out or slow down an attack.
+The goal is to reduce the attack surface area to the smallest possible size.

 ![Network security layers](networkSecurityLayers.png)

 ### Protecting credentials

 Credentials allow access to protected resources and data.
-You never want any credential to show up in a log entry or appear in any code.
-It is best if you never persist credentials.
-You can do this by taking advantage of AWS Roles, Secrets Manager, and Security groups.
+You never want a credential to show up in a log entry or appear in your source code.
+Ideally, you should never persist long-term credentials locally.
+You can achieve this by taking advantage of AWS Roles, Secrets Manager, and Security Groups.

 #### JWT Pizza logs

-Several occurrences of passwords showing up in log files have happened at even major companies such as [X](https://www.digitalguardian.com/blog/twitter-urges-all-users-change-password-following-internal-bug) and [GitHub](https://www.bleepingcomputer.com/news/security/github-accidentally-recorded-some-plaintext-passwords-in-its-internal-logs/).
-While the presence of a password in a log file doesn't necessarily trigger a breach it does provide an opportunity for internal abuse and makes an attractive target for attackers.
+Several instances of passwords showing up in log files have occurred even at major companies like [X](https://www.digitalguardian.com/blog/twitter-urges-all-users-change-password-following-internal-bug) and [GitHub](https://www.bleepingcomputer.com/news/security/github-accidentally-recorded-some-plaintext-passwords-in-its-internal-logs/).
+While a password in a log file doesn't necessarily trigger a breach, it provides an opportunity for internal abuse and makes an attractive target for attackers.

-The JWT Pizza Service attempts to keep passwords out of log files with code such as the following.
-However, these simplistic attempts are not foolproof, and it is probably best to come up with something that is more reliable.
+The JWT Pizza Service attempts to keep passwords out of log files with code like the following.
+However, these simplistic attempts are not foolproof, and it is better to implement a more reliable, systemic solution.

 ```js
   sanitize(logData) {